 A period is placed directly after the last letter of the last word of the sentence.

-Notice in the above example, period is placed right after y of hungry.
+Notice in the above example, the period is placed right after the y of hungry.

-A period is also used for abbreviations.
-Instead of writing the complete word, the first letter or first few letters of the word is written and are ended with a period.
+A period is also used to indicate an abbreviation.
+Instead of writing the complete word, the first letter or first few letters of the word are written and end with a period.

 Example: